AM1333/coffee-servlet-practice/README.md

-An exercise for Head First Servlets and JSP, O'Reilly Media.
+An exercise from Head First Servlets and JSP, O'Reilly Media.